Architecture

 }

 Refs are stable only within one observation snapshot and the current DOM revision.
 They are not durable selectors.
 An agent that wants to act still uses raw CDP and may resolve a ref by coordinates, accessibility node id, backend DOM node id, or a best-effort selector hint included in the node when available.
+Selector hints are scoped to the node’s real context: iframe descendants carry the child frame_id and frame-relative hints; open-shadow descendants use host >> shadow >> inner chains; cross-origin iframes expose only the iframe box plus frame_ref.

 Allowed observation fields are mechanical: accessibility role/name/state, visible text, bounding box, frame id, href/src/action URLs, form ownership, enabled/checked/selected/focused states, input type, and redacted input value metadata.
 Disallowed fields: “important”, “likely login”, “best button”, “captcha”, “paywall”, or any page-intent label.